ddhaval04/Image-Based-Search-Engine/README.md

 ## Overview

 I am using a pre-trained VGG16 network to create vector representations of the input images.
 To search a particular input image we simply find the vectors close to our input vector.
 The way I am calculating the similarity is based on the cosine distance between our input embedding and the embeddings of the other images.
+This approach is fast (a forward pass and an efficient similarity search (check [Annoy](https://github.com/spotify/annoy))) and is also scalable.

+This is something I stumbled upon when checking out the work done by Spotify int the deep-learning space.

 ## Data: